Welcome to House of Origami

 Regal Bloodhound

-Bloodhounds have been part of humankind, especially in hunting.
-In this lesson, we will learn to use two monochromatic paper colors to produce a simple but effective Tsumisiru effect.
+Bloodhounds have been part of European iconography in hunting.
+In this lesson, we will learn to uses two complementary paper colors to produce an simple but effective Tamamushi effect.

 Wise Owl